frontend/toolbox/content/toolbox/index.md

   ```
 3. The styles should reside inside the component SCSS file.

+The variant is wrapped inside a `.tlbx-[name-of-your-component]-[variant-name]` div that you can use for styling inside the styleguide.

 ### Handle data

 You can add some data in `assets/data.json` and call it directly inside your template, through the power of Twig.